Provisional staffing round

 - previous growth during the year.

-Note: Some special schools have a notional roll.
-Refer to the Education (School Staffing) Order in Council schedules for information about the staffing of these schools.
-The order is available from the Regulations section of the NZ Legislation website.
+Note: Some specialist schools have a notional roll.
+Refer to the Education (School Staffing) Order in Council (external link)schedules for information about the staffing of these schools.

 Last reviewed: Has this been useful?
 Give us your feedback